Synchronized Planarity with Applications to Constrained Planarity Problems: The Problem

 \subsection{High-Level Algorithm}

-Our approach hinges on three main ingredients, which we outline in the following.
+Our approach hinges on three main ingredients.
 The first are the three operations \contract, \propagate, and \simplify, each of which can be applied to pipes that satisfy certain conditions.
 If an operation is applicable, it produces an equivalent instance $I'$ of \pqplan in linear time.
 Secondly we show that if none of the operations is applicable, then $I$ has no pipes, and we give a simple linear-time algorithm for computing a valid embedding in this case.
 The third ingredient is a non-negative potential function $\phi$ for instances of \pqplan.
 We show that it is upper-bounded by $2m$, and that each of the three operations decreases it by at least~1.

 Our algorithm is therefore extremely simple; namely, while the instance still has a pipe, apply one of the operations to decrease the potential.
 Since the potential function is initially bounded by $2m$, at most $2m$ operations are applied, each taking $O(m)$ time.
-The resulting instance without pipes has size $O(m^2)$ and can be solved in linear time, thus the total running time is $O(m^2)$.
+We will show that the resulting instance without pipes has size $O(m^2)$ and can be solved in linear time, thus the total running time is $O(m^2)$.